nitishsanghi/Stereo-Matching/README.md

 ## Performance Considerations
 While focusing on clarity, this manual implementation may not match the performance of optimized OpenCV functions.
 Consider parallel processing or algorithmic optimizations for real-time applications.

-## License
-This project is open-sourced under the MIT License.
-See the LICENSE file for details.

 ---

 This write-up, enriched with equations, provides a comprehensive guide to using and understanding the `StereoBlockMatching` class, making it accessible for educational purposes and practical applications in stereo vision projects.